Health officials provide update on COVID-19 in B.C. | CBC News

 Health officials provide update on COVID-19 in B.C.

-Health officials are providing the next update on COVID-19 in B.C. on Tuesday afternoon.
+Officials are set to provide the latest update on COVID-19 in B.C. on Tuesday.

-Health Minister Adrian Dix and Provincial Health Officer Dr. Bonnie Henry were scheduled to speak live at 1:30 p.m.
+Health Minister Adrian Dix and Provincial Health Officer Dr. Bonnie Henry are scheduled to speak at 1:30 p.m.
 PT.

 Comments